0install/0repo/README.md

 Setup
 -----

+If you're setting up a repository for a single developer then you can use use your existing personal GPG key (if you have one).
+Otherwise, you should create a new one:

+    $ gpg --gen-key

+You can accept the defaults offered.
+Make sure you specify an email address, because 0repo uses that as the committer in Git log messages, which require an email address.

-Run "0repo create DIR" to create a new repository (directory DIR will be created to hold the files and will be populated with an initial configuration).
+Then run "0repo create DIR KEY" to create the new repository (directory DIR will be created to hold the files and will be populated with an initial configuration).

-    $ 0repo create ~/repo
+    $ 0repo create ~/repo 'John Smith'
     $ cd ~/repo

 Within this directory you will find: